nodejs/node-addon-api/doc/threadsafe_function_ex.md

   thread, which will be making use of this function.
 - `[optional] context`: Data to attach to the resulting `ThreadSafeFunction`.
   Can be retreived via `GetContext()`.
-- `finalizeCallback`: Function to call when the `ThreadSafeFunctionEx` is being destroyed.
+- `[optional] finalizeCallback`: Function to call when the `ThreadSafeFunctionEx` is being destroyed.
 This callback will be invoked on the main thread when the thread-safe function is about to be destroyed.
 It receives the context and the finalize data given during construction (if given), and provides an opportunity for cleaning up after the threads e.g. by calling `uv_thread_join()`.
 It is important that, aside from the main loop thread, there be no threads left using the thread-safe function after the finalize callback completes.
 Must implement `void operator()(Env env, DataType* data, ContextType* hint)`.
 - `[optional] data`: Data to be passed to `finalizeCallback`.

 Returns a non-empty `Napi::ThreadSafeFunctionEx` instance.

+Depending on the targetted `NAPI_VERSION`, the API has different implementations for `CallbackType callback`.

+When targetting version 4, `CallbackType` is:
+- `const Function&`
+- skipped, in which case the API creates a new no-op `Function`

+When targetting version 5+, `CallbackType` is:
+- `const Function&`
+- `std::nullptr_t`
+- skipped, in which case the API passes `std::nullptr`

 ### Acquire